 “Reusable” is the keyword to sustainability and shopping bags are no exception.
 Keep some in your car or by the back door when you make a grocery run or even a retail therapy run.
 It’ll improve your everyday green living habits.

-If you’re in line and forgot the bags, either buy a new one or run to your car and grab them (it’s worth the trip I promise!)
+If you’re in line and forgot the bags, either buy a new one and stick it in your purse or run to your car and grab them (it’s worth the trip I promise!)
 Plus you save 5 cents…